The Pacific Diaries

 We didn’t really find what we had hoped for until we sailed to the largest and remotest of the islands, Isabella.
 The day trip boats don’t go there because it’s a long rough trip and the wildlife can all be found closer to home.

 As a result, little has changed.
 You can still recognise the Galapagos in the literature of yesteryear.
 Eco - yottie heaven.
-No officials, ( none sober enough to bother you
+No officials, ( none sober enough to bother you anyway), a wonderful beach bar where Jasp & Dreambird hosted a memorable children’s birthday party and totally unafraid wildlife that has never been harmed by Man all around you.

 There were sea lions and penguins swimming around the boat.
 I got a bit of a shock while diving under the boat to cut away some cord from a long line which had become tangled in the prop when a large dark shape rocketed in from behind me and brushed past me at warp speed.
 After a minor shark/ heart attack moment, I realised it was a playful sea lion.
 We swam with a giant turtle and saw lots of timid white tip sharks.
 The climate is surprisingly cool for an island dead on the Equator.
 The Humbolt Current sweeps through the islands bringing a huge volume of cold water from the Antartic, allowing penguins and palm trees to live side by side.